thatwonguy/girlfriend_texter/README.md

 Enter the value between the single quotes.
 `recipient_carrier_gateway: 'xxxxxxxx.xxxxxxxx.com'`

-6. Enter a single message or any number of messages and they will be randomly sent on that schedule you set everyday.
+6. Enter a single message or any number of messages and they will be randomly sent on the schedule you set everyday.
 Enter the value between the single quotes.
     ```
     message: